 Figure 10-1 depicts a summary of the funding plan for the PCEP.
 It provides a breakdown of the funding partners as well as the allocated funds.
-In the last month, staff was working with MTC and FTA to award \$97 million in Section 5307 funding as well as the next \$100 million in Core Capacity funding for the project.
+In the last month, FTA awarded \$97 million in Section 5307 funding for the project.
+Staff are now working with FTA to award the next \$100 million in Core Capacity funding for the project.